 Found in 19 Collections and/or Records:

-Scope and Contents From the Collection: The collection includes annual reports, correspondence, limited patient records, meeting minutes, financial statements, reports, scrapbooks, photographs, sound discs, and objects from 1899 to 2007.
+The collection includes annual reports, correspondence, limited patient records, meeting minutes, financial statements, reports, scrapbooks, photographs, sound discs, and objects from 1899 to 2009.
 The items reveal patient demographics and characteristics as well as detailed information regarding the early treatment of tuberculosis.